-If the switch is followed by an s (e.g., -gnatR3s), then the output is to a file with the name file.rep where file is the name of the corresponding source file.
+If the switch is followed by an s (e.g., -gnatR3s), then the output is to a file with the name file.rep where file is the name of the corresponding source file, except if j is also specified, in which case the file name is file.json.

 Note that it is possible for record components to have zero size.
-In this case, the component clause uses an obvious extension of permitted Ada syntax, for
+In this case, the component clause uses an obvious extension of permitted Ada syntax, for example at 0 range 0 $\dots$ -1.